radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 Radius RBAC could enable only trusted users to manage application definition  recipe configurations and deployment.

 **Status**

-Radius RBAC support is pending.
+Pending.
+This mitigation requires RBAC support in radius.

 #### Applications RP has the a ability to create managed identities which if misused can lead to Escalation of Privilege